 What is the current status of the project?

-The new Mendocino County Courthouse is in the site acquisition phase, with an expected construction completion date in third quarter 2020.
+The new Mendocino County Courthouse is in the site acquisition phase, with an expected construction completion date in first quarter FY 2022-2023.
 This schedule is subject to change.

 Why does Mendocino County need a new courthouse?